opinsys/node-jwtsso/README.md

     https://jwtsso.example.com/sso?return_to=http%3A%2F%2Fmyapp.example.com%2Fdisplay_jwt

-From there user is expected to be redirected back to `return_to` url with the JWT token
+From there user is expected to be redirected back to the `return_to` url with the JWT token

     http://myapp.example.com/display_jwt?jwt=<token>